Florida Volleyball Closes Opening Weekend in Dominant Fashion - ESPN 98.1 FM - 850 AM WRUF

 Florida finished the invitational with 145 kills, 32 aces and 24 blocks over 11 sets.
 The Gators also posted a soaring .521 hitting percentage against Virginia to fire up a high-octane offense.

-Sophomore outside hitter Merritt Beason spearheaded the Florida offense with 41 kills and 10 aces.
+Beason spearheaded the Orange and Blue offense with 41 kills and 10 aces.
 Senior transfer Marina Markova contributed 33 kills and a towering .477 hitting percentage.
-Freshman setter Alexis Stucky had 99 assists, averaging 11 per set in her first collegiate games.
+Freshman setter Alexis Stucky had 99 assists, averaging 11 per set, in her first three collegiate games.

 — Gators Volleyball (@GatorsVB) August 28, 2022